taublast/AppoMobi.Maui.DrawnUi.SpaceShooter/README.md

 ## _What's New_

-* Windows fixed running smooth
+* MacCatalyst net8 crash fixed
-* Updated to .NET 8

 ## _The Challenge_